 It is a type of IP address of a device that is connected to a business or home network.
-If a user has different devices connected to a single ISP or Internet Service Provider, then all of the devices will have a specific private IP address.
+If a user has different devices connected to a single ISP or Internet Service Provider, then all devices will have a specific private IP address.
 Anyone cannot access the private IP address from the devices outside the user’s business or home network.
-However, a private IP address is not unique as there are limited devices on the same network.
+However, a private IP address is not unique as limited devices are on the same network.

 Public IP Address

-It is the main IP address on which a business or home network is connected.
-The public IP address works to connect a device with the world, and there is a specific IP address for all of the users.
+It is the main IP address to which a business or home network is connected.
+The public IP address works to connect a device to the world, and there is a specific IP address for all of the users.
 You can find out the public IP address using multiple tools and software.

 Static & Dynamic IP Addresses